deepaksood619/website-old/_posts/2017-08-13-adding-comments-system-for-posts-in-jekyll.md

     <section class="fb-comments" data-href="{{ page.url | absolute_url }}" data-mobile="true" data-num-posts="{{ site.comments.facebook.num_posts | default: 5 }}" data-width="100%" data-colorscheme="{{ site.comments.facebook.colorscheme | default: 'light' }}" data-order-by="{{ site.comments.facebook.order_by | default: 'social' }}"></section>
 ```

+## Adding disqus to your jekyll website
+Disqus is a great commenting system as it provides you with a dashboard for all the comments posted and many other analytics beside that.

+Adding disqus as your commenting system is fairly straightforward, sign up for disqus, register your website, get your shortname in admin panel > site settings.

+Change provider in `_config.yml` to disqus and paste the shortname for your website.
+And you are done!

 ### Reference -
  * [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/docs/configuration/)